-It is hard to calculate the average settlement for a truck accident claim because the amount victims receive varies widely based on the circumstances of their accident.
+It is impossible to calculate the average settlement for a truck accident claim because the amount victims receive varies widely based on the circumstances of their accident.
 Compensation in a truck accident case will depend on the extent of the person’s injuries, whether the injured person was partially at-fault for the accident, and the non-medical costs they incurred.

 Financial Compensation for Victims of Negligence

 Because of their massive size, accidents involving semi-trucks or other large vehicles are often catastrophic.
 According to the Federal Motor Carrier Safety Administration (FMCSA), 112,000 large trucks were involved in injury-causing accidents in 2018 alone.
 During the same year, over 4,400 large truck accidents involved a fatality.

 Negligence often causes truck accidents.
 Driver fatigue, drug and alcohol use behind the wheel, distracted driving, and other forms of negligent driving lead to thousands of truck accidents every year.
 The liable party for a truck accident might be the truck driver, the trucking company, the manufacturer of a faulty truck part, a government entity, or several other parties.

 One of the biggest factors influencing a truck accident settlement is the extent of the plaintiff’s injuries.
 Truck accidents often lead to severe injuries that significantly impact a person’s life.
 Truck accidents may result in:

 - Broken bones

 - Spinal cord damage

 These injuries can incur tremendous medical expenses.
 Truck accident victims may be entitled to compensation for their past medical bills, as well as ongoing and future medical costs, including:

 - Hospital bills